RayBenefield/hermes/worklog.md

 # Work Log

+## #102

+Logging my quadruple session... it was painful.

 ## #101

 Spent SOOO much time trying to figure out how to compensate UX wise for the slow